tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

        ///...
        ```

-   3. A `intercept` függvényen belül hozzon létre változókat a kérelemhez.
-A `Request.Builder()` paranccsal felépítheti a kérést.
-Adja hozzá az előfizetési kulcsot `Ocp-Apim-Subscription-Key` a fejléchez, `chain.proceed()` és térjen vissza a kérelem objektumra.
+   3. Within the `intercept` function, create variables for your request.
+Use `Request.Builder()` to build your request.
+Add your subscription key to the `Ocp-Apim-Subscription-Key` header, and return `chain.proceed()` on the request object.

        ```java
        //...